 Two Thread Rolled Hem Stitch

 This is an example of a two thread rolled hem.
 A rolled hem is created by sewing the edge of the fabric while stitches are formed enclosing the rolled edge.
 A rolled hem is commonly used on sheer fabrics and napkins.
-It requires throat plate and tension adjustments.Continue to 4 of 11 below.
+It requires a throat plate and tension adjustments.Continue to 3 of 10 below.